zyro/crunchbased/README.md

 * Gradle 1.8+
 * Properly configured Android SDK API level 18 and Build Tools 18.0.1

 That's it!
 All other libraries are retrieved by Gradle during the build process.
-A simple `gradle build` will
+All you need is `gradle build`.

 ## API Key